 Secure full protection for your assets and your children.

-If you wish to register a DIFC Will to govern the distribution of your assets (and a Property Will is not suitable) or one which is to encompass both assets and guardianship provisions, then you should look to register a Full Will.
+If you wish to register a DIFC Will to govern the distribution of your assets (and a Property Will, Free Zone Company Will or Financial Assets Will is not suitable) or one which is to encompass both assets and guardianship provisions, then you should look to register a Full Will.
 The mandatory provisions for a Full Will are set out in Schedule 1 of the DIFC Wills and Probate Registry Rules (the ‘Registry Rules’).
 To help you think about the type of Full Will that would fit your circumstances and the next steps you should take, we have set-out below the key points for you to consider.

 If you have more than five real estate properties and/or a variety of assets, then your choice of DIFC Will must be a Full Will.
 If you also wish to nominate guardians for your children then you can include guardianship provisions in your Full Will.
 If you only want to register guardianship provisions and do not wish to distribute your assets then this can be achieved by registering a Guardianship Will.
 If you register a Full Will and start a family at a later date, the Full Will can be modified at that time to include the required guardianship provisions.

 If you are not married you should select the Single DIFC Will option whereas if you are married and both you and your wife/husband wish to register a DIFC Will at the same time, then you should select the Mirror DIFC Will option (giving an overall net reduction in registration fees).

 On the registration of a single Full Will.

 On the registration of two Full Wills.